 APPENDIX II

+Market-Based Rate Authority Suspension, Revocation, or Conditional Participation in the CAISO Markets

+This Appendix details the application of the terms specified above as they apply to Market Participants engaged in transactions under the CAISO Tariff.
+These additional rates, terms and conditions apply in addition to those already specified in other provisions of the CAISO Tariff, which remain in effect for Scheduling Coordinators subject to this Appendix to the extent not inconsistent with this Appendix.

-Market-Based Rate Authority Suspension
+A. Suspensions or Revocations of Market-Based Rate Authority

-This Appendix provides the rates, terms and conditions that apply to Scheduling Coordinators that submit Bids into the CAISO Markets for resources of Market Participants affected by a suspension or revocation of the Market Participant’s market-based rate authority, issued pursuant to Section 35, Subpart H of the Federal Energy Regulatory Commission’s Rules of Practice and Procedure (18 C.F.R §§ 35.36 to 35.42) where the Federal Energy Regulatory Commission has restricted participation to the following terms:
+Part A of this Appendix provides the rates, terms and conditions that apply to Scheduling Coordinators that submit Bids into the CAISO Markets for resources of Market Participants affected by a suspension or revocation of the Market Participant’s market-based rate authority, issued pursuant to Section 35, Subpart H of the Federal Energy Regulatory Commission’s Rules of Practice and Procedure (18 C.F.R §§ 35.36 to 35.42) where the Federal Energy Regulatory Commission has restricted participation to the following terms:

 1) The Market Participant’s authority to sell energy, capacity, and ancillary services at market-based rates is suspended or revoked.